- Which types of vaccines are approved in Belgium?

 If you were vaccinated outside of the EU with a vaccine approved by EMA, the European Medical Agency, it is possible to register your vaccine in Belgium and obtain an EU digital COVID certificate.

 If you were vaccinated outside of the EU and your vaccine is not approved by EMA, the European Medical Agency, it is possible to register your vaccine in Belgium, but you will not be able to obtain an EU digital COVID certificate.
+We recommend that you apply for an additional EMA approved vaccination in Belgium.

 In order to register your foreign vaccine certificate in Belgium please follow the process below.